 Download a copy of the Wizard Forage Oat factsheet.

 Wizard Forage Oats are the latest release from the leading forage development partnership between The QLD Department of Ag and Heritage Seeds.
-Wizard presents significant improvement in yield over other forage oats in the market whilst retaining full leaf rust resistance.
+Wizard presents significant improvement in yield over other forage oats in the market.
 Wizard has an erect early growth habit, medium plant height, high tillering and fine leaves and stems.
 Speed to initial grazing is quick, similar to Genie and quicker

 than Aladdin.
 With normal planting time (March – April), Wizard has medium maturity being 5-7 days earlier to anthesis than Genie but 5-7 days later than Volta.
 Stem and leaf thickness of Wizard is slightly finer than Genie.